challengeSSTIC2021/appjaillauncher-rs/README.md

+# Upgraded for the SSTIC

+1. Security.
+Challengers getting an RCE could kill processes of other challengers => Solved by using a different AppContainerProfile for each connection.
+2. Security.
+Challengers getting an RCE could DoS the remote machine by executing processes with huge usage of memory and CPUs => Solved by using a Job limiting the duration, the number of concurrent processes and the amount of memory allowed.
+These parameters are configurable with the command line.
+3. Feature.
+Challengers now have a private directory where they can read and write.
+Other participants cannot RW this folder.
+Implemented with the creation of a folder belonging to the unique AppContainerProfile.
+4. Feature.
+Challengers can retrieve theire private profile during 10 minutes after its creation.
+This done by generating a unique identifier for each challenger.
+The challenger decides if he wants to retrieve its private folder by entering its identifier, or he can decide to create a new folder.

 # AppJailLauncher (Rust)

 AppJailLauncher is akin to a simple version of **xinetd** for Windows but with sandboxing enabled for the spawned child processes.
 The sandboxing is accomplished via [AppContainers](https://goo.gl/5gNlUy).
 This project is a rewrite of an [earlier version](https://github.com/trailofbits/AppJailLauncher) in C.